Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

     > [Info] If you want to provide the attribute name and description in different languages in the system, you can select the desired system language in the "Language" drop-down list on top of this view.
 By default, the following options are currently available: English (United States) and Deutsch (Deutschland).

-[comment]: <> (zu prüfen)
+[comment]: <> (Simon: Bitte prüfen)

 3. Select a data type in the *Data type* drop-down list.
     Depending on the selected data type, the *Contains sensitive data* toggle and the *CONFIGURATION* section are displayed.
 For detailed information about all data types, see [Data type list](../UserInterface/05_DataTypeList.md).

    > [Info] The settings displayed in the *CONFIGURATION* section depend on the selected data type.

 4. Enter a key for the attribute in the *Key* field.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be system-wide unique.
 An attribute key must fulfill the following criteria:
     - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
     - the key must not start with a number
     - a double underscore ( **___** ) and a trailing underscore are forbidden